 - Tap on any gesture you want to use and assign whatever action or shortcut you want to utilize.

 That’s it.
 With that, you can access so many things from the home screen in a blink.
-If you grant Nova Accessibility and Device Admin permissions, you can use it to lock the screen with, for example, a double-tap.
+If you grant Nova Accessibility and Device Admin permissions, you can use them to lock the screen with, for example, a double tap.
 There are numerous possibilities, just need to try and find out what works for you.

 Use Sesame Shortcuts to create more app shortcuts and actions

 Now, besides just the launcher itself, there are a few apps you can consider getting.
 The first one is Nova Companion which allows you to add the Google Discover feed to the -1 screen (swipe right on the home screen).
 The second one is called Sesame or Sesame Shortcuts and it adds another layer of usability to Nova Launcher shortcuts.